A short answer up front

 #

-# Press Enter when written.The mnemonic is not stored on disk in any form.
-What is stored is a second wrapping key, derived from the mnemonic the same way the password-wrapping key is derived from your master password.
-That second wrapping key encrypts the same vault key as the password path.
+# Press Enter when written.The 12 words are not stored on disk.
+Not anywhere.
+What is stored is a second wrapping key, made from the words the same way the password wrapping key is made from your password.
+That second wrapping key locks the same vault key as the password path.
 Two locks, one box.

 .tene/